RomzesRover/Horoscope_24-7/README.md

 to compile this project you need to download HoloEverywhere and ActionBarSherlock to your workspace first !

-Used Libraries:
+Used Libraries: (you can find projects for eclipse in librarires.zip)
 * Jsoup
 * HoloEverywhere
-* ActionBarSherlock
+* PullToRefresh
-* ViewPagerIndicator
+* SmoothProgressBar

 thx for all lib makers